 Answer: A private company can be a co-bidder given if they fulfil the eligibility criteria as described in Section 4.2 of the Terms of Reference.
 However, as stated in the same section, the lead bidder must be non-profit making with a non-commercial purpose.
-Please also see earlier responses to questions 2.2 and 2.3.
+See also Q&A 2.2 and 2.3.